Skip to content

 • a variable's value is not coercible to the template's expected type.

-The error MUST expose the prompt's name, version, label, the variable mapping (with sensitive values redacted per implementation policy), and a description of the render failure.
+The error MUST expose the prompt's name, version, label, the variable mapping (with sensitive values redacted per implementation policy), and a description of the render failure (which segment / block / placeholder triggered, where applicable).
 Non-transient.

 Each error MUST expose a category identifier (matching the strings above, per the language's idiom — error class, error code, tagged discriminant).
 Provider-originated errors (e.g., a Langfuse SDK exception) SHOULD preserve the underlying exception as cause.